Esubaalew/esubaalew.github.io/src/content/wegoch/people-of-two-worlds.md

 Sometimes, I feel bored and restless.
 For my boredom, I usually choose walking or writing as a solution.

 Today, that restlessness hit me suddenly, so I took myself out of the campus and headed towards French Legation.
 Usually, when I travel from neighborhood to neighborhood in Addis Ababa, I don't use transport.
 Using a taxi is not only a waste of money, but it also deprives me of the many benefits I get from walking.
 As I was walking briskly, a very lovely little girl caught my eye.
 Sometimes, I enjoy approaching children I like, greeting them, asking them questions, and telling them things I know.
 To me, children are better than the youth of this era.
-They are better than the adults who lose themselves in a world of madness—changing their clothes and personalities without changing their inner thoughts—who sell their sense of shame and buy clothes and habits that only reflect Western culture.
+They are better than the adults who lose themselves in a world of madness - changing their clothes and personalities without changing their inner thoughts - who sell their sense of shame and buy clothes and habits that only reflect Western culture.

 I slowed my pace and reached out my hand toward the car she was leaning against.
 "How are you, little one?"
 I said, offering a greeting.